 If you would like to participate in this initiative or submit a Disability Employment Best Practice, please reach out to Kevin Verge at email@example.com for additional information.

-*This section features best practices from other SEED partner
+*This section features city best practices from SEED and other partner

 If you would like more information please contact Kevin Verge(firstname.lastname@example.org)